Chapter 2 RStudio Projects

 • Next, upload this downloaded data to the “data” folder within your RStudio project.
 If you’ve forgotten how, just refer back to the beginning of this chapter for a quick reminder.

 • After the upload, you’ll be able to spot your data in the Files pane of RStudio.
-Simply click on the data’s name and then select View File to peek at your raw data.
+Simply click on the data file’s name and then select View File to peek at your raw data.

 Figure 1